mboeh/woodhouse/README.markdown

         end
       end

-Jobs are dispatched asynchronously to a worker by adding @async\_@ to the method name:
+Jobs are dispatched asynchronously to a worker by adding `async\_` to the method name:

       IsisWorker.async_pam_gossip :who => "Cyril"